rabblerouser/infra/README.md

     aws s3api create-bucket --bucket example-bucket-tf-state --region ap-southeast-2 --create-bucket-configuration LocationConstraint=ap-southeast-2 --acl private
     ```

 8. Go into the `terraform/` directory.
-From there, configure terraform to use the bucket:

-    ```sh
-    terraform remote config \
-      -backend=s3 \
-      -backend-config="bucket=example-bucket-tf-state" \
-      -backend-config="key=terraform.tfstate" \
-      -backend-config="region=ap-southeast-2"
+From there, run `terraform init`.
+It will ask you for some S3 config.
+Specify the
+location where your remote state lives.
+For demo.rr-staging.click, this will be:

+    ```
+    bucket: rr-staging.click-tf-state
+    key: terraform.tfstate
+    region: ap-southeast-2
     ```

 9. **Note: This is only necessary for a brand new environment.** If you want email sending to work, you need to set up SES.
 See the instructions in [mailer](https://github.com/rabblerouser/mailer) for how to do that.

 ## What did that just do?